ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 I eventually decided that the best way to include the image data to test against, I would include the actual images files and read them in as test data.
 The issue with this solution was that hspec requires the tests to not use IO, and since I would be reading in the image bytestring from a file I would have to perform IO.
 In this case I made the controversial decision of using `unsafePerformIO` to load in the image file bytestrings without them being held within the IO monad.[^unsafePerformIO]

-However, besides those few issues, testing the library was not too dificult.
+However, besides those few issues, testing the library was not too difficult.

 ## Conclusion
 The

 ## Footnotes
-[^8-colors]: I could have also gone with havng 16 possible colors, however I figured that 16 would be a bit too many colors to have.
+[^8-colors]: I could have also gone with having 16 possible colors, however I figured that 16 would be a bit too many colors to have.
 So I decided to go with 8 colors instead, as it seemed like a reasonable number of colors, and is a divisor of 16.

 [^color-stats]: To see how often specific colors were chosen I mapped the color choosing function over a list of String versions of all of the numbers 1 to a high number such as 10000, and took the length of the list after filtering it down to just the desired color.
 This is one case where ghci really came in handy.